 There’s one fairly significant downside to sodium bicarbonate supplementation: gastrointestinal upset.
 Unfortunately for many athletes, the amount of sodium bicarbonate needed to improve performance is far more than their gut can take prior to exercise.
 So proceed with caution on this one- proper timing and dosing may be the key!

 Beta-alanine is an amino acid that acts as another type of buffering agent.
 It can also help us perform high-intensity activities for longer, just using a different mechanism than some of the other substances I mentioned above.
 We get beta-alanine from our foods when we eat things like red meat, poultry, or fish, but some research has supported the notion that supplementing with extra beta-alanine can have positive impacts on performance during high-intensity activites.
 That being said though, some side effects from beta-alanine supplementation have been reported- things like skin rashes or tingling/pins and needles in the hands and feet.
 Given that most people who consume animal foods would be getting a good source of beta-alanine in their diet anyway, I’d probably skip this one to avoid any potential side effects.
+If you’re a vegan athlete however, it might be worth consideration!

 The Bottom Line